Learn upholstery skills on our upholstery courses.

 Students on our upholstery courses work in small groups of mixed abilities and experience.
 New students are encouraged to begin with a small item of furniture such as a drop in seat, a small footstool, or even a headboard.
 All equipment is available to use, but students are welcome to bring their own tools if they prefer.

 Advice and teaching is very hands on and students will learn at their own pace in a friendly and fun environment.
 Students with no experience of learning upholstery are welcome and will be taught the basic skills required to progress to a complete upholstery project.
 Students with some upholstery experience and who want to refine their skills or learn new techniques are equally welcome.
 The courses are taught by Jan and Angela.
-Both are City and Guild qualified and have previously taught upholstery and sewing for Kirklees College.
+Both are City and Guilds qualified and have previously taught upholstery and sewing for Kirklees College.

 Both modern and traditional upholstery techniques can be learnt, so whether you want to learn how to use modern foam with staple guns, or traditional stuffing and webbing, you will find what you need at Manorhouse School of Upholstery.

-Soft furnishing courses
+Soft furnishing courses - blinds and curtains

 These differ to our upholstery courses in that all students follow the same programme at the same pace.
 All students learn to make a sample blind which illustrates the techniques required to make a roman blind of any size.
 More advanced skills and techniques can be developed on further courses.

 The courses run in our spacious and bright workshop in Almondbury, a mile from Huddersfield town centre.
 There is plenty of on-site parking for all students within the grounds of Thorpe Grange Manor.
+Open this file for parking information

 What's included in the price?